 As a metaphor there is certainly nothing objectionable about any of that, as such a description would no doubt on some level be accurate.
 However, on another level I’ve often noticed a tendency to use this metaphor (or by extension the premises underlying it) as a means to justify certain approaches to worship, preaching, “doing church,” etc. That can of course manifest itself in varying ways, usually to ground approaches that are heavy on concepts like welcoming, outreach and the like.

-After all, if the church is a place for broken people- which St. Augustine contra the Donatists would wholeheartedly affirm- then shouldn’t our churches and our worship be places and experiences be something that broken people feel comfortable in and want to come to?
+After all, if the church is a place for broken people- which St. Augustine contra the Donatists would wholeheartedly affirm- then shouldn’t our churches and our worship be places and experiences that broken people feel comfortable in and want to come to?

 As I’ve pondered the idea of the church as a hospital, I’ve started to wonder if it’s a very good metaphor after all.
 And if it is- and I’ll admittedly be stretching it a bit to develop my idea- the real question might be: is the church a very good hospital?